McCullers throws 7 scoreless, Astros beat Giants 6-4

 UP NEXT

 Houston rookie Brandon Bielak (2-0, 0.87 ERA) will make his second career start when the series continues Tuesday night.
 Bielak, who made two relief appearances this season, allowed two hits in five scoreless innings in his first start on Thursday against Arizona but did not factor in the decision in Houston’s 5-4 loss.

-The Giants have yet to announce their rotation for the remainder of the series.
+Left-hander Tyler Anderson (0-1, 2.19) will start for San Francisco.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports